 Mr. Anavilok (interpretation): Thank you, Mr. Speaker.
-Those that are in Cambridge Bay Kitikmeot Inuit Association are the leaders to those.
-They've stepped away from it.
+Thank you for that response.
+The Kitikmeot Inuit Association in Cambridge Bay were the leaders on that.
+They have withdrawn from it.

-(interpretation ends) Mr. Speaker, it is a matter of record that the Kitikmeot Inuit Association is no longer the formal proponent of the Grays Bay road and port project.
+(interpretation ends) Mr. Speaker, it is a matter of record that the Kitikmeot Inuit Association is no longer the formal proponent of the Grays Bay Road and Port Project.
 Can the minister provide an update today on what progress has been made over the past six months to identify a new proponent? (interpretation) Thank you, Mr. Speaker.